king398/SainaRanesk/README.md

 * Running on http://10.42.32.18:5000 #Use the url printed here.
 It would be different depending upon your IP address Press CTRL+C to quit
 ```

+Important: Make sure to Keep running the flask app in the background.
+If you close the terminal the flask app will stop

 If you are seeing this solution on the same machine as the server then you can access the solution
 at http://127.0.0.1:5000.